 NPR found a study that states teenagers are increasingly depressed, feel hopeless and are more likely to consider suicide.
 Jean Twenge, one of the authors of the study, said that researchers found a sudden increase in teens’ symptoms of depression, suicide risk factors and suicide rates in 2012 — around the time smartphones become popular.

-Adolescents are not spending as much time with their friends in person nor face to face with family.
+Adolescents are not spending as much time with their friends in person nor face to face with family, other than their parents who they are currently “trapped” with.
 Teens aren’t getting the connection and social support they need.
 NPR said, ”Spending time with other people, in person, is one of the best predictions for psychological well-being.”
 Rarely is one’s mood enhanced by scrolling through social media, looking through emails, continuously texting, or aimlessly opening different apps.
 I know for me, the opposite is true.
 Often my heart will beat faster, I feel more stressed and anxious and can’t remember what task I was working on.